Cipriani Potter: Royal Academy of Music and later years

 In 1822, Potter began teaching at the newly founded Royal Academy of Music, first piano and later conducting the orchestra.
 In 1832 he became principal, holding the post for 27 years, a tenure surpassed in length only by that of Alexander Mackenzie.
 His students included Laura Wilson Barker, Joseph Barnby, William Sterndale Bennett and Edward Collett May.
 As he focused more on his educational work and preparing editions of Mozart and Beethoven keyboard music, he composed less and less often.
 There are few works written after 1837.
 He maintained a keen interest in new music from the continent, championing the works of Schumann and, in his later years, Brahms.
 According to Grove's Dictionary of Music and Musicians, "Potter's influence as a teacher was great; a man of ready wit and generosity, he was much admired and loved."
-In 1849 he was invited by the Bach Society to become their Honorary Auditor and promoted Bach's organ music.
+Among his students were Henry Charles Banister, Laura Wilson Barker, Joseph Barnby, William Sterndale Bennett and William Henry Holmes.
+In 1849 he was invited by the Bach Society to become their Honorary Auditor, promoting Bach's organ music.

 In 1871 Potter's last appearance in concert was in the first British performance of Brahms's German Requiem, in the version with two-piano accompaniment, with the pianist Kate Loder.
 He died on 26 September of that year at his home near Hyde Park, London, and was buried at Kensal Green Cemetery.